-Click the $\mathbf{OK}$ button to complete the definition and create a envelope in the $\square$ Treeview.
+Click the OK button to complete the definition and create an envelope in the Treeview.

 Repeat the above steps for the following envelopes

 Note.
 The loadcase names used below will depend on exact point selected in model and how the model was constructed.
 Therefore the loadcase names might have different point numbers in the name string.